-First, let's start with the music festival sample site.
+First, let us start with the music festival sample site.
 If you load the music festival site and look within the network tab, you will see an XHR request is made to the content delivery API.
-This API call uses exactly the same page URL as the current page the only seemingly noticeable difference is a query string of
+You will notice that the API call uses exactly the same URL as the current page request.
+The only seemingly noticeable difference is a query string of

-expand query-string returns JSON.
-If you try to add the URL directly within a browser then instead of seeing JSON the music festival site HTML will load instead.
-This is because the API will only be called when the
+expand query string directly within a browser, instead of seeing JSON the music festival site HTML will load instead, what is up with that?
+This happens because an API request will only be made when the

 Accept header within the request is set to 'application/json'.
 You can prove this by opening up postman and calling